monideep2255/InsightLens/README.md

   - started_at (processing start timestamp)
   - completed_at (processing end timestamp)

+## AI Model Selection Process

+When you click "Analyze with AI" on any document (SEC EDGAR, URL, or PDF), the system follows this process:

+1. **Model Selection**: The system checks which AI provider to use based on environment variables:
+   - `AI_MODEL_TYPE=openai` (default): Uses OpenAI's GPT-4o model
+   - `AI_MODEL_TYPE=huggingface`: Uses models from Hugging Face

+2. **Hugging Face Model Selection**: If using Hugging Face, the system selects a specific model:
+   - `HUGGINGFACE_MODEL=mistral` (default): Uses Mistral model
+   - `HUGGINGFACE_MODEL=llama3`: Uses Llama 3 model
+   - `HUGGINGFACE_MODEL=deepseek`: Uses DeepSeek model

+3. **Document Processing**: The system extracts and preprocesses text content from the document

+4. **Insight Generation**: For each insight category (Business Summary, Moat, Financial Health, Management), the system sends customized prompts to the selected AI model

+5. **Response Processing**: The system formats and stores the AI responses in the database

 ## Usage

 ### SEC EDGAR Search (Recommended Method)
 1. Click on "SEC Search" in the navigation menu
-2. Enter a company name in the search box
+2. Enter a company name in the search box (e.g., "Apple" or "Microsoft")
 3. Select the company from the search results
+4. **Important**: The system will locate the most recent 10-K (annual report) filing.
+Look for:
+   - The filing with "10-K" in the description
+   - The most recent date (typically the top result)
+   - Avoid selecting other filing types like 10-Q (quarterly reports) or 8-K (current reports)
-4. The system will automatically fetch and analyze the latest 10-K filing
+5. The system will automatically fetch and analyze the selected 10-K filing
-5. View the AI-generated insights organized by category
+6. View the AI-generated insights organized by category

 ### URL Analysis
 1. Visit the home page